 FDA Regulations on Hearing Aids

-In addition to the high cost of hearing aids, in 1977, the Food and Drug Administration (FDA) imposed a set of special regulations on hearing aids.
+In addition to the high cost of hearing aids, in 1977, the Food and Drug Administration (FDA) imposed special regulations on hearing aids.
 These regulations required that individuals obtain a medical evaluation or sign a waiver of that evaluation before being allowed to purchase or use a hearing aid.
-The National Academies of Sciences, Engineering, and Medicine have extensively reviewed this policy and found “no evidence that the required medical evaluation or waiver of that evaluation provides any clinically meaningful benefit”.
+The National Academies of Sciences, Engineering, and Medicine have extensively reviewed this policy and found “no evidence that the required medical evaluation or waiver of that evaluation provides any clinically meaningful benefit.”
 Thus, they recommended removing this restrictive regulation and recommended, along with the President’s Council of Advisors on Science and Technology (PCAST), that some types of hearing aids be made available over the counter.